-- Students are entitled to resit failed assessment items for any module that is awarded a fail grade, unless the failure was due to non-attendance. - Reassessment items that are passed are graded at D-. - If a student is unsuccessful in the reassessment, they have the right to retake the module (or, in some circumstances, take an alternative module). - In order to retain eligibility for the award of LLB (Hons) that is also a qualifying law degree, students repeating mandatory modules must pass at the first attempt.
+- Students are entitled to resit failed assessment items for any module that is awarded a fail grade. - Reassessment items that are passed are capped at D-. - If a student is unsuccessful in the reassessment, they have the right to retake the module (or, in some circumstances, take an alternative module); the module grade for a re-taken module is capped at D-. - In order to retain eligibility for the award of LLB (Hons) Law with Criminology that is also a qualifying law degree, students repeating mandatory law modules must pass at the first attempt.
 This requirement does not apply to optional modules.
-Students who do not pass at the first attempt and are reassessed in repeated mandatory modules will be eligible for the award of LLB (Hons) but this will not be a qualifying law degree.
+Students who do not pass at the first attempt and are reassessed in repeated mandatory modules will be eligible for the award of LLB (Hons) Law with Criminology but this will not be a qualifying law degree.